If you have any questions or observations around the topics, concepts, or procedures described in this article, join the discussion.

 To resolve the trial or license expired error, try the following solutions in the specified order until the issue is fixed.

-To solve this issue, remove Adobe-related entries from the hosts file.
-Learn more.
+Solution 3: Remove Adobe-related entries from the hosts file.